 The process of building Elementary is similar for both product and company.
-Each one of us is responsible for implementing these principles daily, as well as for demanding and helping others to do so as well.
+Each one of us is responsible for implementing these principles daily, as well as demanding and helping others to do so.

 Building Elementary is a team effort.
 However, each team member can have a major impact on our success - we measure your personal performance accordingly.
 In a sense, we expect each of you to think of yourself as if you are solely responsible for achieving our goals.

 This requires you to understand what the goals are, recognize our biggest blockers and challenges, and think of the most efficient ways to make progress.
 The best you can do is focus your time and energy only on tasks that move the needle.

 You have full ownership of your work, so pick the most impactful tasks and communicate to the team how they can help you succeed.
 As long as you do that, we will never limit you.

 We measure you according to the impact you make on every aspect of our mission - building the team, the business, our product and our community.
 This also means that we expect you not to limit yourself to your job title.
 If it is impactful and whitin your ability - do it.
 If you see it as outside your scope, you are probably not a good fit for our culture.

 We aim high.
 We expect our people to step up.

 We are committed to being as transparent as possible.

 We expect you to focus on what makes the most impact.
 The best way to achieve that is to provide you the full context.
 You have to understand the big picture, and get access to all the details.
 We believe that this is the best way to empower people to make right decisions.